 The following items represent some of The Dog Food Advisor’s most frequently asked questions about prescription dog foods.

-How do you rate prescription dog foods?
+Why don’t you give ratings to prescription dog foods?

 What about the claims of efficacy made by the manufacturer or a prescribing veterinarian?